 Tones.
 The tone of a color is based on the amount of gray added, creating a more pure or subtle result.
 Cool and formal.
 Colors should be chosen carefully, creating a cohesive palette that conveys the desired emotion.

 The colors in this palette are cool and pastel.

-Examples of group 2 personality
+Examples of elegant branding, group 2 personality

 Personality 2 with its elegant feel is much like Summer in its muted and understated elegance.

 The earth begins to dry, and the atmosphere changes.
 Everything gets softer, and nature calms down and lets the spring go.